AlexWardill/transcription_helper/README.md

 # transcription_helper
 Tool to help in manual interview transcription/script (dialogue) writing.

+### Motivation
+Friend asked me to help type up some recorded interviews for her documentary.
+I was imagining the process and thought about the waste of time of writing out the speaker each time...

 ### Instructions
 - Add names of 2 speakers.
 - Type up dialogue - the alternating names will be added to beginning of new line.